dvillevald/tv_remote_google_voice_aiy/README.md

 ### 5. Download, install and configure LIRC software

 There are several very good tutorials on how to install LIRC on Raspberry PI.
 Here I follow the one created by [Austin Stanton](https://www.hackster.io/austin-stanton/creating-a-raspberry-pi-universal-remote-with-lirc-2fd581). **If you are using Austin's tutorial, make sure you reference the right pins - unlike Austin's tutorial I use output pin 26 and input pin 24 here.
-Also, unlike Astin who used the name "Roku" in lircd.conf file for his remote configuration, I am using the name “/home/pi/lircd.conf”.**
+Also, unlike Austin who used the name "Roku" in lircd.conf file for his remote configuration, I am using the name “/home/pi/lircd.conf”.**

 Install LIRC on Raspberry PI of your device